-We actually have two backflow prevention devices.
+We actually have two backflow prevention devices in this church.
 One is downstairs in the basement.
-We learn about the other right here in Hebrews 3.
+The other is right here in Hebrews 3.
 In His grace, the Lord has installed a spiritual backflow protection system in His church because He doesn't want His Living Water backflowing, but moving in one direction, forward.

-And so, sinners drink it and enjoy the refreshing power of Christ and leave their life of sin and begin a journey.
+Just think.
+When sinners drink the Living Water, the begin to enjoy the refreshing power of Christ and leave their life of sin and begin a journey.
 They get baptized and enter the church.
 That's a good thing.
 But this isn't.
 When a sinner who's tasted the Living Water enters the church, but then backflows and retreats into the world.

 I have decided to follow Jesus, no turning back, no turning back, says the song.
+But when life gets hard, we're tempted to do just that, to turn back.

 So where is this spiritual backflow prevention system that God has installed?
 It's not in the basement.
 It's actually portable.
 Presently it's right here in the auditorium.
 In a few moments it will move.
 You're looking at it.
 It's us, God's people.